-None of my bowl turning training was formalized in a traditional manner.
-Instead, consistent and relentless experience and persistence was my main syllabus.
+None of my bowl-turning training was formalized in a traditional manner.
+Instead, consistent and relentless experience and persistence were my main syllabus.

 Looking back, I can see all the subtle details and nuances that I gathered along this journey, and they were numerous!
 Looking forward, I’m always learning and we all need to be open to continued learning.

-The graphic designer and communicator in me itches to detail, catalog, and present the layers of my bowl turning journey.
+The graphic designer and communicator in me itch to detail, catalog, and present the layers of my bowl-turning journey.
 This is where you benefit.

 I need to fill an overwhelming urge to share all my knowledge about wood bowl turning on this site and share it all with you.

 It will not happen overnight and it will require work, but I’m here for you the entire way along your path to YOUR wood bowl-turning mastery.

 This site is for YOU to learn from, engage with, and develop your inner bowl-turning wickedness.